basho/basho_docs/source/guides/tutorials/installation/Installing-Erlang.md

 The last line activates the Erlang build that was just installed into `/opt/erlang/r15b01`.
 See the [[kerl readme|https://github.com/spawngrid/kerl]] for more details on the available commands.

-If you prefer to install completely manually, the following will show you how.
+If you prefer to install Erlang manually from the source code, the following will show you how.

 ## Installing on GNU/Linux
-Most distributions do not have the most recent Erlang release available, **so you will need to install from source**.
+Most GNU/Linux distributions do not make the most recent Erlang release available, **so you will need to install from source**.

 First, make sure you have a compatible build system and the `ncurses` and `openssl` development libraries installed.
 On Debian/Ubuntu use this command: